-Trying to navigate the new norm might mean compromising some areas of sustainability in your life; getting more deliveries, buying all your goods from supermarkets for convenience, but choosing positive activities that are based around sustainability can help you to rebalance your green lifestyle during quarantine.
+Trying to navigate the world with sustainability in your life can be difficult.
+There are ways to choose positive activities that are based around sustainability and can help you to rebalance your green lifestyle.
 We’ve selected some ways to spend your days at home that will have a positive impact on both the planet and your mood:

 If you’re feeling claustrophobic at the moment, imagine how the house plant you’ve kept in its original pot feels.
 They may well have long outgrown their space.
 Give your plants a new lease of life by repotting them in larger sized pot to allow your plants more room to breathe and their roots to grow.
 Make sure that the new pots are deeper and wider to allow the roots of your plants plenty of room to move into and add some fresh soil or compost for extra nutrients.
 This could also be a great opportunity to use what you have at home to decorate your pots – paint them a bold colour, knit a plant pot cosy, or give them googly eyes!